VirtualMetric/virtualmetric-docs/blog/2024-11-19-third-blog-post.md

 tags: [rocks]
 ---

-This blog post that refers to a [great product](https://www.virtualmetric.com).
+This blog post refers to a [great product](https://www.virtualmetric.com).

 :::tip
-You should go and see the product.
+You should go and see it.
 :::

 <!-- truncate -->